 - $50,000 to $99,999 on deposit (Platinum): Earn 50% more rewards

-- $100,000+ on deposit (Platinum Honors): Earn 75% more rewards
+- $100,000 or more on deposit (Platinum Honors): Earn 75% more rewards

 You do have the following options:

-- Cash in your rewards for statement credits in any amount.
+- Get statement credits in any amount

 How to Get the Most Out of This Card

-In addition, you’ll want to spend $1,000 on your card as quickly as possible so you get the $200 bonus cash right away.
 From there, make sure you put all your purchases from the bonus categories on this card, at least until you hit the $2,500 quarterly limit for bonus points.

 Bank of America offers standard security features for a credit card.
 It does let you set up account alerts so you’re updated about payments, due dates, and more.
 Those could help you spot fraudulent charges.

 None of the fees that come with this card stand out from what competitors charge.
-Travel bugs take note that there is a 3% foreign transaction fee, so you’ll want to use a different card for purchases in other countries.
+Travel bugs should take note that there is a 3% foreign transaction fee, so you’ll want to use a different card for purchases in other countries.